 The amount of time an employee has in her EIB is usually reported on her paycheck.
-Some companies call this an extended illness leave bank.
-The bank is part of a voluntary program that helps employees recover a portion of their salaries in the form of paid leave.
+Some companies call this an extended illness leave bank, or an extended illness benefit, abbreviated either way to EIB.
+It is part of a voluntary program that helps employees recover a portion of their salaries in the form of paid leave.
 This money might otherwise be lost if an employee has an extended illness or injury.
 Bank time typically begins to accrue from the first day of employment or after completion of a probationary period.

 How It Works

-An employee EIB accrues time based on the number of days the employee works or on approved paid time off, such as that used for bereavement or jury duty.
+An employee's EIB total accrues time based on the number of days the employee works or on approved paid time off, such as that used for bereavement or jury duty.
 Some companies calculate this time bi-weekly, while others may use monthly or even annual calculations.
-Employees donate the desired amount of time to their EIB, and it can be withdrawn or used if they become ill or injured and have already exhausted the maximum allowed amount of standard paid leave.
+Employees may be able to specify how much time to contribute to their EIB, and it can be withdrawn or used if they become ill or injured and have already exhausted the maximum allowed amount of standard paid leave.

 Video of the Day